A joint initiative between the American Immigration Council and AILA seeks to change the playing field for immigrants facing deportation.

 In recent years, the Executive Office for Immigration Review (EOIR) has rapidly and widely expanded the use of mandatory virtual technologies in immigration hearings, without the necessary guardrails to ensure due process.
 For years, organizations have raised concerns about the use of virtual hearings to conduct immigration merits hearings.
 Decisions made in immigration court are weighty and virtual hearings can adversely affect respondents’ abilities to access due process in hearings.

-For years, legal organizations, including AILA, have opposed the use of video teleconference (VTC) to conduct in immigration merits hearings, except in matters in which the noncitizen has given consent.
-An empirical study published in the Northwestern University Law Review revealed that detained respondents appearing via VTC were more likely to be deported than those with in-person hearings.
-In April of 2017, a separate EOIR-commissioned report explained that VTC technology does not provide for the ability to transmit nonverbal cues, which can impact an immigration judges’ assessment of an individual’s demeanor and credibility.
-The report concluded that proceedings by VTC should be limited to procedural matters because appearances by VTC may interfere with due process.”
+For example, an empirical study published in the Northwestern University Law Review revealed that detained respondents appearing virtually were more likely to be deported than those with in-person hearings.
+In April of 2017, a separate EOIR-commissioned report concluded that virtual proceedings should be limited to procedural matters because virtual appearances may interfere with due process.

 Cite as AILA Doc.
 No. 20020602.